 Recruitment software is transforming recruiting workflows for the better at companies of all sizes and in all industries.
 Team structures aren’t changing, and hiring team leaders remain mission-critical roles.
-But technology like Datapeople is enabling those roles to function more strategically and improve recruiting workflows overall.
+But job description software like Datapeople is enabling those roles to function more strategically and improve recruiting workflows overall.

 Our recruitment software automates repetitive manual tasks, freeing up your hiring team for more strategic efforts.
 Datapeople un-silos your hiring team, encouraging more meaningful collaboration with other departments like human resources and finance.
 It also eliminates guesswork through analytics and lessens dependence on third-party recruiters.